vasyaslife/yoga/README.md

-All layout and css/less were downloaded from a Js course, so you can find my code only in main.js
+All layout and css/less were downloaded from a Js course, so you can find my code only in js folder

 Modules contains:
  - value calc for travel trip